 My Discovery of The Katun Road

 The Katun Road is a scenic, all-terrain road that winds through the northern mountains of Montenegro.
 It was developed by the Regional Development Agency of Bjelasica, Komovi and Prokletije.
-The road offers a unique combination of history, culture and nature.
+The road offers a unique combination of history, culture, and nature.

-Named after small mountain villages inhabited by shepherds in the summer, The Katun Road passes through these villages.
+Named after small mountain villages inhabited by shepherds in the summer, the Katun Road passes through these villages.
 Social interactions with locals add a unique cultural aspect to the hike.
 Additionally, the surrounding mountains provide a backdrop to the alpine fields creating picture-perfect scenes at every turn.

 When I hiked the Pacific Crest Trail, I spent every night in a tent and ate ramen noodles for almost every meal.
 The Katun Road hike is a bit different.
 Using a hut-to-hut system provided by Meanderbug, I was able to sleep indoors in a katun every night and eat farm-to-table meals.
-The combination of the village life and the hiking makes The Katun Road hike the best of both worlds.
+The combination of the village life and the hiking makes the Katun Road hike the best of both worlds.

 My Katun Road Hiking Adventure

 The first stretch of trail started in the small village of Kaludra.
 Being in a village we passed by numerous farms and spoke with many locals as we hiked.
-The unique culture of these villages was one of my favorite aspects of the trail.
+The unique culture of these villages was one of my favourite aspects of the trail.
 Many times the conversation turned into invitations for coffee.

-Having miles to hike we had to decline many of these offers to continue our hike.
+Having miles to hike, we had to decline many of these offers to continue our hike.
 The Katun Road trail climbed steadily into the mountains and the views of the villages were slowly replaced by epic mountain vistas.
 Alpine fields scattered the area and were shadowed by forests rich with Fall foliage.

 This area of Montenegro is generally inhabited by shepherds and farmers.
 These grassy fields are hosts to the gardens and the sheep that keep the villages going.
 During the summer months, you will pass by countless flocks of sheep being led around by a shepherd.